The sun is setting on pool season and we are quickly turning from T-shirt weather to sweater weather.

 If you don’t already have lights installed, try supplementing with string lights.
 They are on trend and versatile, lighting up a conversational space, a dining table, or even a dance floor!

-If you’re looking ahead to next year, our integrated LED lighting systems can be installed in and around your pool, the water features, and your deck and sitting areas.
+If you’re looking ahead to next year’s pool season, our integrated LED lighting systems can be installed in and around your pool, the water features, and your deck and sitting areas.

 So, while it might be too cool for a swim, you can set a warm mood outside by simply turning on your ambient lighting.